MomoSho/aiml2019_tutorial_setup/OPEN_ME.md

     ```
     bash download_data.sh
     ```
     This will take some time.
-The end result is a new folder name 'data' appearing.
+The end result is a new folder named 'data' appearing.
-    There should be 4 subfolders, pretrained_model, testing, validation, and training.
+    Within it, there should be 4 subfolders, pretrained_model, testing, validation, and training.

 * 4:00 - 7:00p Dataiku for Solving Prediction Problems
   + Location: Rawl Engineering Practice Facility, Room 200